Skip to Content

 “I’ve generally been a progressive voter, but rarely did I ever feel that candidates would be an impossible choice,” Joseph said.
 “I’ve been voting for 40 years.
 Over 40 years, I’ve never felt like, ‘Oh my God, it would be catastrophic for democracy if things didn’t go the way I hoped.’”

-Joseph thinks Kamala Harris is not a perfect candidate — he said her tendency to “answer things rather strategically instead of answering them honestly” during debates makes him skeptical.
+Joseph thinks Vice President Kamala Harris is not a perfect candidate.
+He said her tendency to “answer things rather strategically instead of answering them honestly” during debates makes him skeptical.

-However, Joseph is most concerned about the “rights of women to choose their own care” and said it would be catastrophic for democracy if Donald Trump is elected for a second term.
+However, Joseph is most concerned about the “rights of women to choose their own care” and said it would be catastrophic for democracy if former President Donald Trump is elected for a second term.

 Get The Daily Illini in your inbox!

-Worried for the future of America, Joseph said he will be optimistic, albeit anxious, about the future of the country.
+Worried for the future of America, Joseph said he is optimistic, albeit anxious.

 “It’s hard to understand how other people don’t see it your way, and I think it’s really important to continue keeping an open mind about other people’s opinions and not assuming that because people don’t agree with one another that they’re necessarily wrong or bad people,” Joseph said.